-In November 2008, Ryanair initiated proceedings in the CFI contesting the European Commission's refusal to grant Ryanair access to documents relating to the European Commission's state aid investigations at Hamburg (Lubeck), Tampere, Berlin (Schonefeld), Alghero, Pau, Aarhus, Bratislava and Frankfurt (Hahn) airports.
+In November 2008, Ryanair initiated proceedings in the CFI contesting the European Commission's refusal to grant Ryanair access to documents relating to the European Commission's state aid investigations at Hamburg (Lübeck), Tampere, Berlin (Schönefeld), Alghero, Pau, Aarhus, Bratislava and Frankfurt (Hahn) airports.
 These cases were heard on July 7, 2010 and a judgment was issued in December 2010.
 The CFI found that the European Commission had acted in line with applicable legislation, which highlighted the unfairness inherent in state aid procedures in the EU, whereby alleged beneficiaries of aid have no right of access to the European Commission's files and therefore cannot properly exercise their rights to defense and good administration.
 The CFI ordered the European Commission to pay Ryanair's costs in three of the eight access to documents cases.

-As a result of rising airport charges and the introduction of an Air Travel Tax, in March 2009, of $\in 10$ on passengers departing from Irish airports on routes longer than 300 kilometers from Dublin Airport ($\in 2$ on shorter routes), Ryanair reduced its fleet at Dublin airport to 13 during winter 2010 (down from 22 in summer 2008 and 20 in winter 2008).
+As a result of rising airport charges and the introduction of an Air Travel Tax, in March 2009, of €10 on passengers departing from Irish airports on routes longer than 300 kilometers from Dublin Airport (€2 on shorter routes), Ryanair reduced its fleet at Dublin airport to 13 during winter 2010 (down from 22 in summer 2008 and 20 in winter 2008).
 Ryanair also complained to the European Commission about the unlawful differentiation in the level of the Irish Air Travel tax between routes within the EU.
-From April 2011, a single rate ($\in 3$) of the Air Travel Tax was introduced on all routes (and subsequently eliminated entirely in April 2014).
+From April 2011, a single rate (€3) of the Air Travel Tax was introduced on all routes (and subsequently eliminated entirely in April 2014).
 In July 2012 the European Commission found that Ryanair, Aer Lingus and Aer Arann had received state aid from the Irish government by way of a two-tier air travel tax levied on passengers departing from Irish airports.
-Ryanair appealed this decision and a hearing in the EU General Court took place in June 2014 and judgment is expected within six months of the hearing.
-Also in July 2012, Ryanair issued proceedings before the Irish courts seeking repayment of the entire amount of the air travel tax paid by Ryanair during the period ($\in 87.8$ million) where it was two-tier on the basis of its illegality.
-In April 2013 the Irish government issued proceedings against Ryanair seeking recovery of $\in 12$ million of alleged state aid attributable to Ryanair, arising from the European Commission decision.
-There is a risk that Ryanair will be ordered by the Irish courts to pay the $\in 12$ million amount to the Irish government notwithstanding Ryanair's claim for repayment of the entire amount of the entire amount of the entire amount of the entire amount of the entire and attributable to Ryanair, arising from the European Commission decision.
-There is a risk that Ryanair will be ordered by the Irish courts to pay the $\in 12$ million amount to the Irish government notwithstanding Ryanair's claim for repayment of the entire amount of the tax.
+Ryanair appealed this decision and on February 5, 2015 the EU General Court partially annulled the EU Commission's 2012 decision and held that the actual quantum of aid depended on the extent of pass-through of the "tax reduction" to passengers.
+In April 2015 the European Commission has appealed the EU General Court's decision to the Court of Justice of the EU.
+Also in July 2012, Ryanair issued proceedings before the Irish courts seeking repayment of the entire amount of the air travel tax paid by Ryanair during the period (€87.8 million) where it was two-tier on the basis of its illegality.
+In April 2013 the Irish government issued proceedings against Ryanair seeking recovery of €12 million of alleged state aid attributable to Ryanair, arising from the 2012 European Commission decision.
+Following the General Court's partial annulment of that decision, Ryanair applied to have the Government's claim struck out.
+In light of the European Commission's appeal of the General Court's judgment, the risk remains that Ryanair will, at some point, be ordered by the Irish courts to pay the €12 million amount to the Irish government.